aimee-mcneil-melville/ToDo-Full-Stack/packages/redux-minimal/README.md

 - Add a new reducer function for another property on the Redux store.
 We already have `wombats`; how about `aardvarks`?
 - Add some actions to the new reducer.
-- Add another rendering function in `index.js` to handle the new property on the store, and subscribe it to the store using the same method as `wombats`.

 ## See also